OfficeDev/Microsoft-Teams-Samples/samples/msgext-action/java/README.md

 3. Selecting the **FetchRoster** command from the Message command list. *Even though this action is being shown on the contextual menu, it's not implemented and is expected to fail.*
 ![FetchRoster](Images/FetchRoster.PNG)

-**Note:** Likewise you can try with all other configured commands in you manifest.
+**Note:** Likewise you can try with all other configured commands in you app manifest.

 ## Deploy the bot to Azure